-G. On the director's initiation of an investigation or on the receipt of a complaint and an investigation of the complaint as deemed necessary, the director may cause a complaint and notice of a hearing to be directed to the licensee setting forth the violations alleged against the licensee and directing the licensee, within fifteen days after service of the complaint and notice of a hearing, to appear by filing with the director an answer to the complaint.
+G. On the director's initiation of an investigation or on the receipt of a complaint and an investigation of the complaint as deemed necessary, the director may cause a complaint and notice of a hearing to be directed to the licensee that states the violations alleged against the licensee and directing the licensee, within fifteen days after service of the complaint and notice of a hearing, to appear by filing with the director an answer to the complaint.
 Failure of the licensee to answer may be deemed an admission by the licensee of commission of the act charged in the complaint.
 The director may then vacate the hearing and impose any sanction provided by this article.
 The director may waive any sanction for good cause shown including excusable neglect.
 With respect to any violation of this title or any rule adopted pursuant to this title that is based on the act or omission of a licensee's employee, the director shall consider evidence of mitigation presented by the licensee and established by a preponderance of the evidence that the employee acted intentionally and in violation of the express direction or policy adopted by the licensee and communicated to the employee and that the employee successfully completed training in a course approved by the director pursuant to section 4-112, subsection G, paragraph 2.
-The director may set the hearing before himself or an administrative law judge on any of the grounds set forth in subsection A of this section.
+The director may set the hearing before himself or an administrative law judge on any of the grounds stated in subsection A of this section.
 Instead of issuing a complaint, the director may provide for informal disposition of the matter by consent agreement or may issue a written warning to the licensee.
 If a warning is issued, the licensee may reply in writing and the director shall keep a record of the warning and the reply.

-[Result]